Apostille USA

 4. Choose expedited service: If available, consider opting for expedited service to prioritize your request.

-5. Follow up: Regularly check the status of your application and inquire if it exceeds the estimated processing time.
+5. Follow up: Please check the status of your application and ask if it exceeds the estimated processing time

 By understanding and addressing the challenges posed by a high volume of requests, you can minimize delays and ensure a smoother apostille process.